-- Reduce morbidity in children infected or at risk of infection with soil-transmitted helminths (STH - intestinal worms including roundworm, whipworm and hookworm).
+- Reduce morbidity in school-age children infected or at risk of infection with soil-transmitted helminths (STH - intestinal worms including roundworm, whipworm and hookworm).

 - Partner with global health stakeholders to implement programs that prevent the cycle of worm transmission through promotion of hygiene education and access to clean water and improved sanitation.

-More than 600 million school-age children are infected with intestinal worms.
+More than 800 million school-age children are infected with intestinal worms.
 According to the WHO, in 2010, only about 30% are receiving treatment.
-Donated medicines are needed to address this gap in access to quality medicines.

 Working with multiple countries comes with challenges unique to individual countries and are addressed on a case-by-case basis.
 CWW is the secretariat to the STH Advisory Committee, which has representatives from academia, global health authorities (including the WHO), health economists, epidemiologists, country program managers and government ministries.
 Key issues are addressed and discussed at this level, and plans of action are developed.
 In executing solutions, country ministries and program managers are integrally involved because of the need to ensure country ownership.